robertsirc/rust-wasm-labs/section-06/README.md

 ## Introduction

-This section we are going to build and deploy our policy.
+This section we are going to build and test our policy locally.

 ## Prerequisites